 Of course, the beauty of the tasting room is not what won us over, it was the wine!

-Heron Hill won a unique distinction from us in that it was the only winery in the Finger Lakes that had a red wine that was worth buying (and we don’t mean Concord or red fruit wines, either).
-This one was a Cabernet Franc and had all of the characters that we look for in a good red, notably moderate tannins and a lingering flavor- something the wineries in the Finger Lakes have trouble achieving with any wine, let alone reds.
+Heron Hill won a unique distinction from us in that it was the only winery in the Finger Lakes that had a red wine that was worth buying (and we don't mean Concord or red fruit wines, either).
+This one was a Cabernet Franc and had all of the characters that we look for in a good red, notably moderate tannins and a lingering flavor- something the Finger Lakes wineries have trouble achieving with any wine, let alone reds.

 A second highlight from our visit to Heron Hill was our server during the tasting.
 There is class, which only a few of the vineyards in the Finger Lakes have, and then there is above and beyond.
 This particular server asked us which wines we enjoyed, why we liked them, and instead of doing so because it was his job and he had to, did it to give us even more samples of other wines he thought we'd like.
 This is a rare skill in the region and is one we didn't come to realize until after our visit as he directed us to wines we didn't elect to try in the first place, and were ones we ultimately left with bottles of.
 A win for everyone!